codecrunchers/AWS-Full-Stack-Pipeline/README.md

 # Enterprise Development and Deployment
-## A ECS managed Docker auto scaling CI/CD Pipeline with a Production Env for AWS
+## An ECS managed Docker auto scaling CI/CD Pipeline with a Production Env for AWS

 This is a _fully managed_ ECS/Container Driven Continuous Delivery Platform for building, testing and Production deployment.
 You can add  additonal VPC/Environments such as Staging or QA, delivering steady state Production deployments.